osawa-naotaka/unisearch/README.md

 ## Creating Search Indices

-staticseek.js operates in two phases: index creation and search execution.
+staticseek operates in two phases: index creation and search execution.
 The index is created once when the page loads and is reused for all subsequent searches.

 ### Basic Index Creation